cfengine/documentation/reference/promise-types/commands.markdown

 These variables end up in a context that has the same name as the module, unless the `^context` extension is used.

+All the variables and classes will have at least the tag `source=module` in addition to any tags you may set.

 Any other lines of output are cited by `cf-agent` as being erroneous, so you should normally make your module completely silent.